Undergraduate Student Handbook

 The School of Materials Science and Engineering has an energetic faculty whose interest and expertise cover the broad spectrum of materials science and engineering.
 The primary function of the faculty is the generation and dissemination of materials engineering knowledge in such a manner as to meet the educational needs of our students.
 It is the desire of the faculty to encourage student-faculty interaction and to improve the quality and diversity of the educational experience available to the students.
 For a complete list of our faculty click here.

-The assistance and guidance students receive from the support staff are also important components of their educational experience.
+The assistance and guidance students receive from the MSE staff are important components of their educational experience.
 Staff members are friendly and go out of their way to help students; please call on them when you need assistance or advice.
 For a complete list of our staff click here.

 School Contact Info & Academic Advisement